patchedsoul/asusctl-gex/README.md

 * Panel Icon
   * changes dynamically on:
-    * profile changes
     * dedicated GPU power status changes
     * graphics mode changes
-* Notification with profile icons
+    * power profile changes
+    * battery charging limit changes
+* Notifications:
+  * Power Profiles
+  * Battery Charge Limit
+  * Graphics Modes
 * Reboot / Logout information with icon and interactive confirmation
 * Popup Menu with the possibilities to:
   * view the power status of the dedicated GPU
   * change the power profile
   * change the graphics mode
+  * change the battery charging limit

 Waiting for implementation:

+* AniMe Matrix
+  * display on / off
+  * change brightness
 * Configuration interface (prefs)
   * bind ROG-Button to open prefs (if not `asusctl-control-center` is used)
   * create canvas based fan-curve editing